Chirp spectrum: Applying Phase or Frequency Distortion to the Chirp Pulse

-Two plots show the effects of frequency pre-correction and can be compared to the results in the earlier sections.
+Below are two plots showing the effects of frequency pre-correction, for time bandwidths of 25 and 250.
+These can be compared to the results in the earlier sections.

 The ripple reduction achieved by frequency pre-correction, although significant, is seen to be less successful than that achieved by the amplitude modulation methods of the previous section.
 However, it has been suggested that by implementing cubic (rather than quadratic) phase pre-correction, comparable results can be achieved.

 Deriving a Waveform from a Target Frequency Spectrum

 This method uses an inverse Fourier transform in order to derive a waveform which has a spectrum with the phase characteristic of a chosen chirp but a new amplitude profile which is rectangular and ripple free.
 The method is very effective but, unfortunately, the waveform that is so derived has a semi-infinite time duration.
 If, for convenience, the newly derived waveform is truncated to a practical length, then some ripple is reintroduced onto the spectrum.